survivejs/webpack-book/manuscript/extending/02_plugins.md

 Executing it should result in an `Error: Cannot find module` failure as the actual plugin is still missing.

 T> If you want an interactive development environment, consider setting up [nodemon](https://www.npmjs.com/package/nodemon) against the build.
-Webpack's own watcher won't work in this particular case as you have to restart the whole webpack process after every change.
+Webpack's own watcher won't work in this case.

-{pagebreak}

 ## Implementing a Basic Plugin